 For their part, Uber and Lyft offer discounts on their drivers’ monthly smartphone bills.
-If you drive for Uber, you get a 15 to 18 percent discount on your monthly bill if you use AT&T, Sprint or Verizon.
+If you drive for Uber, you get a 15% to 20% discount on your monthly bill if you use AT&T, Sprint or Verizon.

-Lyft provides its drivers with a 15 percent discount on monthly cellphone bills through Verizon.
+Lyft provides its drivers with a 15% discount on monthly cellphone bills through Verizon.

 2. Upgrading your auto insurance